HarryPeers/Revision-Notes/README.md

 o	Login in
 o	Registering a new user
 o	How booking an order would work.
-• Have a justification of each Algorith and put more context on how it should really work
+• Have a justification of each Algorithm and put more context on how it should really work
 •	If needed create a table for each error that might happen for each algorithm and how it would be handled
 •	Create a Data table [Name, function, Data type and reason] of data that you will use.
 •	Create diagrams to explain the backend [Data Model].